wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-app-service-environment-network-architecture-overview.md

 ![Outbound IP Address][OutboundIPAddress]

-This address can also be determined by creating an app in the Azure Environment, and then performing an *nslookup* on the app's address.
+This address can also be determined for ASEs that only have a public VIP by creating an app in the Azure Environment, and then performing an *nslookup* on the app's address.
 The resultant IP address is both the public VIP, as well as the Azure Environment's outbound NAT address.

 If the endpoint being called is **inside** of the virtual network topology, the outbound address of the calling app will be the internal IP address of the individual compute resource running the app.
 However there is not a persistent mapping of virtual network internal IP addresses to apps.
 Apps can move around across different compute resources, and the pool of available compute resources in an Azure Environment can change due to scaling operations.